nodecross/nodex-docs/source/features/index.md

 **Figure 7.** Comparison of conventional and automated provisioning flow
 :::

-## Access Control

-The system software stores in PSA-RoT secure storage a security policy regarding access privileges.
-Such a security policy is used by the system software to manage access privileges.
-Device security parameters can only be updated by privileged users who are allowed to access the NodeX Studio.
-There are two access privilege levels; Admin and User.
-Admin and User (including cloud application through API) are authenticated and authorized by Studio.
-Admin users are allowed to send encrypted and signed data with secret_token to the target device, and the device validates the secret_token using a pre-configured security policy to authenticate the admin user.
-In the system software, the execution of application functionalities is enabled with the lowest level of privilege necessary for the intended function.

 ## Logging

 Logging data tracks the encryption and decryption status of messaging between devices.